Free Crochet Patterns from Crochet N More |

 working over the next chain 5 space... single crochet in the corresponding

-chain 5 of the second round below (this means to reach down to that round
+chain 5 of the second round below (this means to reach down

 to work the single crochet)